nanvel/blog/pages/books.md

 - The Electronic Day Trader by Mark Friedfertig and George West
 - RSI Trading by Glenn Wilson
 - Persuadable: How Great Leaders Change Their Minds to Change the World by Al Pittampalli
-- The Master Swing Trader by Alan Farley
-- Order Flow by Trader Dale
 - Machine Learning for Algorithmic Trading by Stefan Jansen
 - The Options Playbook by Brian Overby
 - UX Strategy by Jaime Levy